 As mentioned, trusting relationships aren’t formed overnight.
 However, trust is integral to any healthy relationship.
 Without it, the relationship will end up being shaky and deprive you of emotional security.
 If you ever feel that a relationship between you and a loved one isn’t working out, and that it is barely kept afloat, it might be a good idea to seek the appropriate help and counselling.

-Have you met <please insert a suitable name> recently?
-He/She’s the bright, young, dynamic person at our office… I always thought of him/her as the person who’s the life of the party, and he/she genuinely seems to care for his/her colleagues… Aah, yes, the same person who unfortunately missed out a promotion this year… I heard his/her boss say that he/she definitely had the potential, but it wasn’t showing up in his/her work.
-He/She would initiate tasks with enthusiasm but would lose interest quickly; turned up late for meetings, or even forgot about them, and frequently misplaced important files as his/her table was often cluttered.
+Have you met Michael recently?
+He’s the bright, young, dynamic person at our office… I always thought of him as the person who’s the life of the party, and he genuinely seems to care for his colleagues… Aah, yes, the same person who unfortunately missed out a promotion this year… I heard his boss say that he definitely had the potential, but it wasn’t showing up in his work.
+He would initiate tasks with enthusiasm but would lose interest quickly; turned up late for meetings, or even forgot about them, and frequently misplaced important files as his table was often cluttered.

 Does this seem familiar?
 Do you recognise similar signs in yourself or someone else you know?
 These issues might be due to something known as Executive functioning deficits or disorder (EFD).
 Though symptoms start in early childhood, the challenges might have been seen as the individual’s behaviour problems and not as a syndrome.
 Even as adults, many of those with EFD aren’t aware they have it — they just know that even everyday tasks can be challenging.